aws-samples/dify-self-hosted-on-aws/README.md

         // Optionally you can import an existing VPC.
         vpcId: 'vpc-12345678',

-        // Or you want to let the CDK create VPC, set this property.
+        // Or you want to let the CDK create an isolated VPC, set this property.
         vpcIsolated: true,

         // Other properties can be configured as you like.